 Visible shelving and waste receptacles might appear clunky or even unsightly in an otherwise beautiful kitchen.
 Instead, perhaps opt for hidden storage solutions, such as a lazy Susan in a corner cabinet or a pull-out trash can/recycling bin drawer.
 These alternatives can unify the design of your kitchen and save space.
 For quick access to pantry items, put in sliding shelves, which eliminate the need for stretching to reach things in the back of a cabinet.
 Also contemplate racks for smaller items that are attached to the inside of cabinet doors.
 Drawer organizers can also help straighten up previously cluttered spaces.

 Juxtaposing the types of materials that make up different parts of a kitchen can make for an interesting mixture.
 Textured features, such as rope handles or raw wooden counters, contrast well with sleeker cabinet doors or dark paint colors.
-Material choices influence the overall theme of a kitchen — for instance, a Victorian kitchen might have a white tile counter and also aged, lightly colored cabinets, like The Spruce displays.
+Material choices influence the overall theme of a kitchen — for instance, a Victorian kitchen might have a white tile counter and also aged, lightly colored cabinets.